Switching ELSS from Regular to Direct: How the 3-Year Lock-In Works

 That is incorrect.
 You can switch unlocked units at any time, even if other units in the same folio are still locked.
 The bank may be incorrectly treating the folio as a single entity.
 Go directly to MF Central or the AMC's investor portal — you do not need the bank's involvement to place a switch request, and their permission is not required.

 Want a fee-only SEBI RIA to map your ELSS lock-in calendar and switch strategy?
-Get a free portfolio audit →
+Find a Fee Only Investment Advisor →

 Want a fee-only advisor to handle this for you?